vitotai/BrewPiLessGx/README.md

 # Difference between BrewPiLess

-- No OTA update, due to memory limitation
+- OTA via AsyncElegantOTA library for 8M+ devices.
-    - For 8M+ variance, OTA **will** be supported
+    - http://[ip or brewpiless.local]/update
 - the filemanager is access at standard port
 - NO traditional I2C LCD support